AdaCore/training_material/courses/fundamentals_of_ada/190_exceptions.rst

 .. container:: columns

  .. container:: column

     * Handler eventually re-raises the current exception
-    * Achieved using `raise` by itself, since re-raising
+    * Achieved using :ada:`raise` by itself, since re-raising

        - Current active exception is then propagated to caller

  .. container:: column

     .. code:: Ada

        procedure Joy_Ride is
          ...
        begin